yusufornek/ruptura/README.md

-# 🌍 RUPTURA - Real-time Urban Post-earthquake Terrain and Urban Risk Assessment
+# 🌍 RUPTURA - A Decentralized System for Damage Detection and
+Emergency Response with Helium-Based IoT Sensors in Case of Internet and Cellular Network Outages During Earthquakes

 <div align="center">